openvinotoolkit/openvino/docs/nGraph_DG/nGraph_Python_API.md

 # Using nGraph's Python API

-nGraph is OpenVINO's graph manipulation library, used to represent neural network models in the form of a computational graph.
-Using nGraph's Python APIs, you can create, inspect and manipulate computational graphs.
-You can also use the API to set runtime properties of the graph, which will be used by OpenVINO during inference.
+nGraph is the OpenVINO&trade; graph manipulation library, used to represent neural network models in the form of a computational graph.
+With nGraph Python APIs, you can create, inspect, and modify computational graphs.

 ## nGraph namespace module

-nGraph has a large set of mathematical operations, chosen to cover most ops used in popular neural network models.
+nGraph is able to represent a large set of mathematical operations, chosen to cover most operations used in popular neural network models.
 The `ngraph` module is the basic namespace used to expose commonly used API methods.
 You can inspect the `ngraph` module or call `help` on any method for usage information.

 ```python
 import ngraph as ng